Strobe lights

 xenon lamps like this can be made to flash on and off dozens of times

 each second.
-(Note that you can also make a strobe flashlight by
+You can also make a strobe flashlight by

 putting a stroboscope—a rotating disc with slits cut into it—in